nimbly/Syndicate/README.md

 If no signals are caught, any interrupt signal received will force an immediate shutdown, even if in the middle of processing a message which could lead to unintended outcomes.

+## Handlers

+A handler is your code that will receive the event message and process it.
+The handler can be any `callable` type (closure, function, etc) or a string in the format `Fully\Qualified\NameSpace@methodName` (eg, `App\Consumer\Handlers\UsersHandler@onUserRegistered`).

+`Syndicate` will call your handlers with full dependency resolution and injection.
+This means with a PSR-11 Container instance, your application dependencies can be automatically injected into your handlers.

 ## Response

-After processing a message, you may return a `Response` enum to explicity declare what should be done with the message.
-If no response value is returned, it is assumed the message should be `ack`ed.
+After processing a message in your handler, you may return a `Nimbly\Syndicate\Response` enum to explicity declare what should be done with the message.

+**NOTE:** If no response value is returned, it is assumed the message should be `ack`ed.

 Possible response enum values: